datakaveri/analytics-notebooks/SWM/Chetan/Route Planning/README.md

 # Varanasi Solid Waste Management - Route Planning

 ## Overview
+Varanasi city generates around 700 tons of garbage daily.
+This garbage is collected and transported by garbage collecting vehicles to a dumping ground outside the city on a daily basis.
+Monitoring is ensured through a GPS system.
+Using the network of vehicles and GPS systems, this project aims to provide a route planning solution to all garbage collection vehicles to reduce overall costs.

-This is your new Kedro project, which was generated using `Kedro 0.18.5`.
+This project was created using Kedro for reproducibility.
+This Kedro project was generated using `Kedro 0.18.5`.

 Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.